A Matter of Interest: Understanding Interestingness of Math Problems in Humans and Language Models: Additional Results

 \subsubsection{LRM Judgment Lengths}

-We examine the resource usage LRMs engaged when reasoning about a problem, which we measure via the amount of reasoning tokens used (i.e., the length of their reasoning chain).
-We use this to explore the distinction in resources used to assess problems that LRMs judge as low- vs.\ high-interest (which is judged by whether a problem's interestingness score is below or above the median of interestingness scores from judgments from that LRM).
-For the Prolific dataset, we observe that all 4 LRMs make fast, ``flash'' judgments of uninterestingness while investing longer reasoning chains for problems they judged to be interesting (see Figure~\ref{fig:llm_think}).
-This distinction disappears at the IMO level, where judgments made under high resource usage are no longer correlated with higher interestingness ratings.
-One possible explanation is that for hard Olympiad-style problems, resource usage spent on parsing and understanding the problem dominates the total resource usage spent thinking about the problem, leading to differences in interest making little to no impact on the length of the total reasoning chain.
+In Figure~\ref{fig:flash_judgments_difficulty}, we examine the resource usage LRMs engaged when reasoning about a problem, which we measure via the amount of reasoning tokens used (i.e., the length of their reasoning chain).
+We use this to explore the distinction in resources used to assess problems that LRMs judge as low- vs.\ high-difficulty (which is judged by whether a problem's difficulty score is below or above the median of difficulty scores from judgments from that LRM).